 Our replicas are formed from molds that have been cast from real fish.
 Most fish are released and the memory is kept alive with a replica.
 But, you probably already know this....But take some measurements and good photos and your fish can come alive again!

 The painting process begins with a surface primer that helps to preserve the detail cast into the mold.
 Then, systematically we use steel wool and fine sandpaper to get the blank ready for the primer and paint that follows.
-We start with a bright silver, gold or white base coat.
+Most often we "antique" the blanks to start.
+This deposits dark paint into the many nooks and crannies to give a great depth of detail.
+Then we start the painting process with a bright silver, gold or white base coat.
 This seals the fish, and gives a good even base to start from.
 We then apply highlight colors to various areas of the blank that will eventually increase the perceived depth of color.
 We use a myriad of products to get the color onto the blank.
 These include metallic powders, oils, watercolors, acrylics, lacquers, colored pencils, marker pens, makeup, charcoal, paint sticks, pastel powders, just to name a few.
 These transparent, opaque and metallic paints blend together to create the lifelike coloration that will eventually bring the fish to life.
 The painting schedule is usually complex, but sometime is isn't and can take several hours or just a few dozen minutes to complete.
-Lastly, we use iridescent metallics (powders, paints and rub-on waxes) to add the lifelike shimmer present on all fresh caught fish.
+Lastly, we use iridescent metallic (powders, paints and rub-on waxes) to add the lifelike shimmer present on all fresh caught fish.
 This is one of our signature touches.
 All our fish replicas are finished to look like they just came from the water.